-Continue reading to learn what to do when your lawyer doesn’t respond or get in touch with Brain Injury Law Of Seattle immediately in order to set your legal matters in order as soon as possible.
+Continue reading to learn what to do when your attorney ignores you or get in touch with Brain Injury Law Of Seattle immediately in order to set your legal matters in order as soon as possible.

 What can I do if my attorney is not doing his job?
 There’s nothing more frustrating than when you’re dealing with a lawyer not doing his job.